biolabalo/crypto-widget/README.md

 ### Running the App

-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
-2. Open your web browser and navigate to `http://localhost:3000` to view the app
+2. Open your web browser and navigate to `http://localhost:5173/` to view the app

-## Preview

-You can preview the live version of the app at https://username.github.io/react-app

 ## Additional Information (Video explanation)